NedkoHristov/telerik-final-exam/README.md

 * Use Git Semantic Version action to tag versions automatically
 * Test the glorious webserver on multiple ruby versions and OS
 * Implement ArgoCD
+* Implement terraform plan as artefact and then use it to tf apply

 ## Feature workflow improvments
 Trigger github action on new issue, build docker with  and scan it